 They also experimented with various forms of the vine and separated the varieties.
 According to Virgil, there were already as many varieties as pebbles on the shore.
 The Romans spread the vine from the south of France to the German Rhine.
 On the territory of today’s France and Spain, some tribes have been planting vines already before the Romans’ arrival.

-History of Wine Grapes in Middle Ages and the New Age
+History of Wine Grapes in the Middle Ages and the New Age

-In the Renaissance period, promoters of viticulture were, above all, monarchs, wealthy bourgeoisie.
+In the Renaissance period, promoters of viticulture were, above all, monarchs and the wealthy bourgeoisie.
 The vine spread most widely throughout Europe in the 16th century.
 At the time, vineyards were almost four times as high as today.
 This golden age ended with wars, epidemics, and the planet’s cooling.
-Therefore, the vines withdrew back into the earth’s globe’s warmer parts to today’s vineyards territories.
+Therefore, the vines withdrew back into the earth’s globe’s warmer parts to today’s vineyard territories.

 Periods of Accidents

 The vine’s recent history is characterized by two severe parasites, downy mildew (fungal disease) and phylloxera (louse or aphid).
 Both are brought with seedlings from America.
 Since 1863, the phylloxera has spread to all vineyards of Europe and has destroyed them for decades.
-Around 1910, for phylloxera was found medicine in the form of grafting of the European vine to a resistant American vine.
+Around 1910, medicine was found for phylloxera in the form of grafting of the European vine to a resistant American vine.
 At that time, the number of previously cultivated vine varieties also decreased.

 Summary of History of Wine Grapes